 Rwanda's Institutional Arrangements for the GGCRS must be responsive and capable to ensure effective flow of information and knowledge, and transparent deployment of financial resources.
-The Revised GGCRS proposes several institutional arrangements and governance mechanisms to support intersectoral and multisectoral coordination.
+The revised GGCRS proposes several institutional arrangements and governance mechanisms to support intersectoral and multisectoral coordination.

 Strengthening the operationalisation of technical working groups and committees to oversee and maintain comprehensive climate data and projections to underpin mainstreaming climate resilience into development planning, budgeting, implementation, Monitoring, Evaluation and Learning (MEL) is urgently required.
 Importantly, mechanisms to enhance private sector and civil society involvement in the overall institutional structure for GGCRS implementation will draw on existing protocols and structures established through the updated NDC process, namely with support of broad sector and District based stakeholders through the Sector Working Groups (SWGs) and the Joint Action Development Forum (JADF).

-Financing the revised GGCRS will be driven by Rwanda Green Fund (FONERWA) as the centrepiece of the Finance Enabling Pillar.
-Therefore, FONERWA will drive partnerships for leveraging additional finance from climate funds, the private sector, enhanced domestic revenues, and other innovative financing mechanisms.
-The Rwanda Green Investment Facility (RGIF) under FONERWA will serve as an emerging platform to catalyse climate finance flows to private sector actors and increase their participation in GGCRS implementation.
+Financing the revised GGCRS will be driven by the Rwanda Green Fund (The Rwanda Green Fund) as the centrepiece of the Finance Enabling Pillar.
+Therefore, The Rwanda Green Fund will drive partnerships for leveraging additional finance from climate funds, the private sector, enhanced domestic revenues, and other innovative financing mechanisms.
+The Rwanda Green Investment Facility (RGIF) under The Rwanda Green Fund will serve as an emerging platform to catalyse climate finance flows to private sector actors and increase their participation in GGCRS implementation.

-Ensuring the Cross-Cutting areas are in place for effective implementation of the Revised GGCRS will require broad-based skills development and green economy education, innovative approaches to service delivery and development that promote labour-intensive and inclusive methods, and finally the stimulation of private sector and SMME-driven exportable jobs in the service and knowledge economy.
-This needs to be built on and strengthen the relevant training and education initiatives adopted to achieve Vision2050.
+Ensuring the Cross-Cutting Areas are in place for effective implementation of the revised GGCRS will require broad-based skills development and green economy education, innovative approaches to service delivery and development that promote labour-intensive and inclusive methods, and finally the stimulation of private sector and SMME-driven exportable jobs in the service and knowledge economy.
+This needs to be built on and strengthen the relevant training and education initiatives adopted to achieve Vision 2050.